All the heaps I have known

 Contentious compost

-I'm all for everyone recycling their rubbish, and our household is one of those that has for a long time been committed to recycling as much as possible.
-Indeed I've since heard from people who have found that plastic composting bins have worked well for them.
+I've since heard from people who have found that plastic composting bins have worked well for them.
 I just don't think that it should be suggested, as it seems to be, that all you have to do is chuck your kitchen and garden waste in a plastic bin.
 That you just throw it all in there, leave it, and one day before too long you'll take the lid off and find that it's full of something like the stuff you buy in bags as compost from the garden centre.

 Compost making does of course take a bit of effort, and a bit of time.
 Sometimes you can get away without much effort, but then you have to allow more time.
 Generally I've found that you do have to put a bit of effort into getting the balance right for the necessary processes to take place, and that this involves putting in a mixture of soft, sappy stuff and rather woodier material.
-You also, usually, have to turn and restack the ingredients.
-And they need to get some air.
-Anyone who's emptied out the results of a load of vegetable peelings rotting in the bottom of a plastic bin will know what I mean.

 Long-leggedy beasties, legless beasties, all kinds of beasties